 Services We Offer

-- Continuous renal replacement therapies (CRRT)
+- Continuous renal replacement therapies (CRRT): Dialysis treatment methods

 - Therapeutic blood or plasma exchange

-- Continuous video electroencephalographic (EEG) monitoring
+- Continuous video electroencephalographic (EEG) monitoring: Continuous video monitoring of the electrical activity in the brain

 - Intracranial pressure monitoring